 Mentors vs. Professors – What’s the Difference?

 At RRF, we don’t have typical college professors, instructors or teachers.
-Our apprentice-based learning approach requires something more: that’s why our instructors are called mentors.
+Our extern-based learning approach requires something more: that’s why our instructors are called mentors.

 What does that mean?
 How is a mentor different from a professor?
 Here are several key differences: